hello-robot/stretch_firmware/README.md

 git pull
 ```

-If you are unsure, you can verify the version of firmware for a particular board be looking in the Common.h file for the board.
+Hello Robot support will have specified a firmware version to install.
+If you are unsure, you can verify the version of firmware for a particular board be looking in the Common.h file for the  Sketch.
 For example:

 ```
 #define FIRMWARE_VERSION "Pimu.V0.0.1p0"